Bombay (soundtrack): Bombay Theme

-Hamma
+Humma

 Uyire

 The track "Uyire" was among the most popular and acclaimed songs of the 1990s.
 It was sung by Hariharan, who believes it is the best one he has ever sung.
 After composing the song, Rahman had three choices for the vocalist - S. P. Balasubrahmanyam, K. J. Yesudas and Hariharan.
 Rahman says: "I had three options for that song.
 SPB sir, Yesudas sir, Hariharan.
 Then I imagined all of them singing it.
 Since I had not heard Hari in a non-ghazal kind of song, I decided to take the gamble.
 Then when he did, he had a whole new flavour for the song."
 The song also incorporates elements of Sufi music.